Vauxhall Corsa (2006 – 2014) Review

 There's no doubt that the new Corsa is well made.
 It feels strong and solid.
 The sort of small hatchback the Germans would build in Germany.
 Though in fact it's assembled in Zaragoza, Northern Spain, a few hundred kilometres from the VW Polo plant at Pamplona to the West and also few hundred from where they put the bitz of the SEAT Ibiza together, at Martorell to the East.

-What does a Vauxhall Corsa (2006 – 2014) cost?
+On the inside of an Vauxhall Corsa (2006 – 2014)

 - Boot space is 285–1100 litres